abstractFlo/atlas-docs/documentation/server/eventservice.md

 ## Side Notes

-The eventservice also has methods for retrieving events.
+The Eventservice also has methods for retrieving events.
 But if you're using the decorators, there is no need to use them.
-But for the sake of completeness.
+But for the sake of completeness, they're included.

 {% tabs %}
 {% tab title="on" %}